Ki te Hapori In the Community

 Hiki Orotau Tune Up

-Featured projects: Instruments in Focus, Chamber Music Weekend, Play with CSO, and Piano Play Day.
+Featured projects: Instruments in Focus, Chamber Music Weekend, Play with CSO, and Community Orchestra Coaching.

 Discover Hiki Orotau Tune Up here.